Southeastern WI Roots

 Leadership in Local Office

 In 2002, Van ran for the County Board of Supervisors, and won with nearly 70% of the vote over a 10-year incumbent.
-Van has been a leader during his four terms on the Board, serving as the Vice Chairman of Finance and Human Resources Committee as well as a member of the Legislative Committee.
-Van currently chairs the Public Protection and Criminal Justice Committee, and was honored with a second appointment to the Racine Police and Fire Commission, the first retired police officer to earn that distinction.
+Van was a leader during his four terms on the Board, serving as the Vice Chairman of Finance and Human Resources Committee as well as a member of the Legislative Committee.
+Van chaired the Public Protection and Criminal Justice Committee, and the Racine Police and Fire Commission, the first retired police officer to earn that distinction.
 In the summer of 2009, Van displayed his leadership by speaking out against the annexation of over 3,100 properties into a drainage district in the western part of the county, eventually succeeding in obtaining an injunction from the courts to stop the proposed annexation.

 In addition to serving the citizens of Racine as a police officer, volunteer, and local government official, Van has had the opportunity to work with many community and charitable organizations throughout the years.
-Van was responsible for structuring security for Harbor Fest in 1986, and subsequently became a member of the board of directors over the next 19 years.
+Van was responsible for structuring security for Harbor Fest in 1986, and became a member of the Harbor Fest Board of Directors for the next 19 years.
 Through his Harbor Fest involvement, Van was able to work with many community organizations and Veterans Associations who depend on a safe, successful, and well-attended event to raise the necessary funds to sustain the many services that they provide.
-Van also serves on the Racine Zoo Board, and attends Grace Church of Racine.
+Van, always a lover of animals, also served on the Racine Zoological Society Board of Directors.
+He is also active within his church, Hope City Racine.

 A Loving Family

-Van and his wife Mary Jo, who is also a lifelong Racine resident, have been married for 36 years.
+Van and his wife Mary Jo, who is also a lifelong Racine resident, have been married for 48 years.
 They own a home that was built in 1921 by Mary Jo’s grandfather, a design engineer for Walker Manufacturing.
-Mary Jo has been a Medical Assistant in the Racine area since 1971.
-Together, Van and Mary Jo have two children: Kathleen, a second grade teacher at Schulte Elementary School, and Joshua, a small business owner and North Central University graduate.
+Mary Jo is retired from the health care profession.
+Together, Van and Mary Jo have two children: Kathleen, a fifth grade teacher at Schulte Elementary School, and Joshua, a small business owner and North Central University graduate.
 They also have three grand-daughters.

 Serving Racine and Kenosha Counties

-Van was elected to the Senate in 2010 to serve the 21st Senate District, and was reelected in 2014.
-He currently serves as Majority Caucus Vice Chair and Chairs the Senate Committee on Judiciary and Public Safety.
+Van was elected to the Senate in 2010 to serve the 21st Senate District, and was reelected in 2014, 2018, and 2022.
+He currently serves as Chairman of the Majority Caucus and the Senate Committee on Judiciary and Public Safety.